-Modern-day technology has made it really easy to stay at home and relax if that’s what you want to do.
-You can order food via your smartphone with just a few taps, you can shop for books and household supplies via online retailers such as Amazon, and now, you can even have groceries delivered straight to your door.
-That’s right — today’s technology has made it so that you can shamelessly be a couch potato and skip out on a trip to the grocery store.
+Modern-day technology has made it really easy to shop from home.
+You can order food via your smartphone with just a few taps, you can shop for books and household supplies via online retailers such as Amazon, and now you can even have groceries delivered straight to your door.
 One of the most popular grocery delivery apps is Instacart, which you can use to receive your groceries in as little as an hour.
 A shopper near you will help you pick up everything you need and deliver it all straight to your door.
 How does this magical tool work, you ask?
 We break down everything you need to know about the app.

 To find out the stores from which Instacart offers delivery, enter your zip code here.
 If Instacart delivers in your area, you’ll find a list of grocery stores that your Instacart shopper can visit on your behalf.
 New stores get added to the list pretty routinely, so you can check back to see if your favorite store has made the cut.

-Refer your friends to use Instacart, and you could save a bit on your own grocery orders.
+Refer your friends to use Instacart to save a bit on your own grocery orders.
 Send people Instacart credit via email, Facebook, Twitter, or another form of social media.
-Then, once they make their first purchase on Instacart, you’ll receive some credit in return.
-You can refer up to five friends to the app.
+Then, once they make their first purchase on Instacart, you’ll receive a $10 credit in return.
+Your friend will also get a $10 credit on their first order.
+You can refer up to five friends.